Comparator Circuits over Finite Bounded Posets: Comparator Circuits over Growing Lattices

 The circuit family is called \P-uniform if there exists a TM that given $1^{n}$ as input runs in \poly(n) time and outputs $P_{n}$, $A_{n}$ and $C_{n}$. \end{definition}

 First, we show a lattice family that captures \P.

 \begin{theorem} The comparator circuit family over DM completions for the poset family in Figure~\ref{fig:P-growing} captures the class \P. \end{theorem} \begin{proof}[Proof Sketch] We construct a comparator circuit over the poset family in Figure~\ref{fig:P-growing} from a layered circuit with NOT gates only at the input level.
 The elements $0^{i}$ and $1^{i}$ in the poset correspond to the logical values 0 and 1 at the $i^{th}$ level of the circuit.
-As in the proof of Lemma~\ref{lem:P}, there is a sequence of lubs and glbs that creates two copies of the logical value at the $i^{th}$ level and then convert them to the corresponding value in the $(i+1)^{th}$ level.
+As in the proof of Lemma~\ref{lem:P}, there is a sequence of lubs and glbs that creates two copies of the logical value at the $i^{th}$ level and then converts them to the corresponding value in the $(i+1)^{th}$ level.

-We can prove that the DM completion of the poset $P_{n}$ has at most $O(m^{11})$ elements, where $m = |P_{n}|$.
+Define $m = |P_{n}|$.
 The elements of the DM completion of $P_{n}$ consists of ordered pairs $(A, B)$ where $A, B \subseteq P_{n}$ and $A = UP(B)$ and $B = DOWN(A)$.
-Here $UP(A)$ ($DOWN(A)$) is the set of all elements in the poset that is greater (less) than or equal to all elements in $A$.
+Here $UP(A)$ ($DOWN(A)$) is the set of all elements in the poset that are greater (less) than or equal to all elements in $A$.
 Note that in the poset $P_{n}$, if $|A| > 11$, then we have $DOWN(A) = \phi = B$ and then we have $A = P_{n}$.
-Therefore the DM completion has at most $O(m^{11})$ elements.
-Also, there exists an algorithm that can compute this completion in $\poly(n)$ time \cite{dm-completion}.
-The \P-uniformity of the comparator circuit family follows. \end{proof}
+We claim that the DM completion has at most $O(m^{24})$ elements.
+Consider an element $(A, B)$ in the DM completion such that $|A| > 11$ or $|B| > 11$.
+If $|A| > 11$, then we have $B = \phi$ and therefore $A = P_n$.
+Similarly, if $|B| > 11$, then we have $A = \phi$ and $B = P_n$.
+Therefore, all elements $(A, B)$ except $(\phi, P_n)$ and $(P_n, \phi)$ in the DM completion has $|A| \leq 11$ and $|B| \leq 11$.
+This implies that the DM completion has at most $O(m^{24})$ elements.
+To prove the \P-uniformity of the comparator circuit family, we have to prove that the DM completion can be computed in polynomial time.
+There exists an algorithm that can compute the DM completion of a poset in time polynomial in the number of elements in the DM completion \cite{dm-completion}.
+Since, the number of elements in the DM completion of $P_n$ is polynomial in $n$, the \P-uniformity of the comparator circuit family follows. \end{proof}

 Now we prove that even this growing lattice family cannot be embedded into any distributive lattice.

 \begin{theorem} The poset in Figure~\ref{fig:P-growing} cannot be embedded in any distributive lattice. \end{theorem} \begin{proof}[Proof Sketch] The proof is similar to the proof of Theorem~\ref{thm:impossibility}.
 We use the same labelling used in the proof of Theorem~\ref{thm:impossibility}.